BretStateham/ZisForZombie/Construct 2/Demo/Assets/Snippets/Construct 2 Demo Snippets.md

 	![27RunLayout](images/27runlayout.png?raw=true "Run Layout")

 - **Notice that "Z" falls right off the screen**.
-That is because we don't any any platforms for him to land on.
+That is because we don't have any platforms for him to land on.
 Close the browser when done.

 A completed version of the demo so far can be found here: **"Demo\End\04 - ZisForZombie - Zombie Behaviors.capx"**